Undiscovered Scotland

 Menstrie Castle

-This started life in about 1560 as small tower house, which may have been build on the site of an earlier castle.
+The castle started life in about 1560 as small tower house, which may have been built on the site of an earlier castle.
 It was developed into a crenellated manor house by Sir William Alexander of Menstrie, the 1st Earl of Stirling in the early 1600s.
-It seems likely that the manor house had three ranges and a wall on the fourth side, with an enclose courtyard.
-Obvious evidence that it was once larger than it is today comes from the traces of fireplaces on the exterior of the end wall shown in the header image.
+It seems likely that the manor house had three ranges and a wall on the fourth side, with an enclosed courtyard.
+After a long period of dereliction, the castle was saved and converted into housing in the late 1950s.

 Menstrie made its name in the 1800s as a producer of woollen blankets and tartans, first using water power, then moving to steam and finally gas powered mills.
 But by far the most significant industrial development in Menstrie was the Glenochil Distillery.